Francesco16p/francesco16p.github.io/_pages/about.md

 * **Bayesian asymptotics**, with a focus on higher order theory.
 * Bias reduction methods for **small sample** parametric inference.
 * Biostatistical methodology

+A full version of my CV may be found here.